zjffun/vscode-snippets-manager/README.md

 ### v0.0.13

+- Changed the GIF in document to WebP.

+### v0.0.13

 - Added features show error massage when an error occurred in the code snippets editor.
 - Added features create snippets file.
 - Added features show 'No snippets' when no snippets.